 A MyBodyScore vampire bites you.

 Just kidding.
-Your biomarker information is collected by a MyBodyScore (MBS) screening partner.
+We provide at-home self-test kits or your biomarker data is collected by a MyBodyScore (MBS) screening partner.
 At a wellness fair or screening center, our partner will perform your screening and take a blood sample.
 The whole process takes less than 10 minutes.